 B. The democratization of working from home and studying from home policies

-Even though, this policy has been in place for some time right now, it was not widely spread.
+Even though this policy has been in place for some time right now, it was not widely spread.
 COVID19 forced institutions to move forward rapidly with the experiment.
 Certainly, the challenges are enormous and many questions to be answered.
 But, this virus has encouraged all these institutions and companies to take a more progressive approach toward adopting and implementing the policy.
 Today, working and study from home have become a new future for many.
 While, this is particularly true, for typical white-collar jobs in the service and technology industry.
-Others, don’t enjoy this privilege yet.
+Others, don’t enjoy this privilege, well yet.

 The negative impact on commercial real estate